Harlow Giles Unger

 A former Distinguished Visiting Fellow in American History at George Washington’s Mount Vernon, Harlow Giles Unger is a veteran journalist, broadcaster, educator, and historian.

-He is the author of more than 20 books, including 10 biographies of the Founding
+He is the author of 25 books, including 10 biographies of the Founding

 Fathers—among them, Patrick Henry (Lion

 James Monroe (The Last Founding Father); the award winning Lafayette;

 and The Unexpected George Washington: His Private